Persistence

 Overview

-Stoolap’s persistence layer consists of two main components:
+Stoolap’s persistence layer consists of three components:

-This dual approach provides:
+This approach provides:

 • Durability: Changes are persisted before acknowledgment